-Adjoining habitats may also be affected by habitat fragmentation, degradation, or loss, as well as by disturbances from humans and construction-related noise, dust, and nighttime lighting.
-Construction of gen-tie lines would extend beyond the facility footprint, and the associated right-of-way (ROW) has been found to decrease the quality of habitat for forest interior bird species for distances up to 300 feet from the edge of the ROW (Anderson et al. 1977).
+Adjoining habitats may also be affected by habitat fragmentation, degradation, or loss.
+Disturbances from humans and construction-related noise, dust, and nighttime lighting could also affect nearby habitat.
+Development could also result in erosion, changes in hydrologic regimes, increased human access, spills, soil compaction or removal, or sedimentation.
+Construction of gen-tie lines would extend beyond the project footprint, and the associated right-of-way (ROW) has been found to decrease the quality of habitat for forest interior bird species for distances up to 300 feet from the edge of the ROW (Anderson et al. 1977).